 However, the good thing is that you can set your preferred lock screen by right-clicking an image and selecting the ‘Set as lock screen’ button.

 You can’t remove the default theme

-Windows Themes allows users to modify the Windows interface and alter the general appearance and overall feel.
-Windows Themes allows you to change your OS’s color, background, cursor, sound, and several features.
+Windows Themes allow users to modify the interface and alter the general appearance and overall feel.
+Windows Themes lets you change your OS’s color, background, cursor, sound, and several features.

-However, with an unactivated Windows 10, you won’t have the capacity to remove the custom theme.
+However, with an unactivated copy, you won’t have the capacity to remove the custom theme.
 Only users with activated versions can choose their preferred themes.

 You’ll have default fonts only